sanchitrok/Airline-Performance-Evaluation-using-Tableau/README.md

 # Airline-Performance-Evaluation-using-Tableau
-Processed data of various airlines for 2018 and created visualizations for flight delay within famous cities of USA.
-Compared competitors per flight count, evaluated delay reasons due to security and suggested mitigation measures.
-Designed line chart for delay reasons and trend of Alaska airline and formed Simple network graph for path travelled.
+Performed data cleaning and find significant attributes to perform visual analysis Designed a Simple Network Graph for path travelled by various airlines to find the competitors based on per flight count Built dashboards and provided recommendations based on comparative analysis on various metrics like delay reasons